Physics-24/Motion1/docs/week-template.md

 <br>

-**The miniquestions for topics 1-3 on this page are due on Monday March 1 at  8am PT**
+**The miniquestions for topics 1-3 on this page are due on Monday March 1 at  8am**

-**The miniquestions for topics 4-5 on this page are due on Wednesday March 3 at  8am PT**
+**The miniquestions for topics 4-5 on this page are due on Wednesday March 3 at  8am**

 <br>